lahari104/Documentations/Git/vcs-git.md

   **Commit**:
   -----------
   * It is the snapshot of the changes made to files in the repository at a particular time.
-Each commit has a commit ID and this commit          ID.
+Each commit has a commit ID.
 This commit ID will generated for each change that we push and git used SHA-1 alogorithm to generate the commit ID

   **Branch**:
   ----------